sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Almost all languages do not allow space while naming variables.
+Almost all languages do not allow space while naming variables.

-b) Letters are allowed in naming variables.

-c) Numbers are allowed in naming variables.

-d) Underscores are allowed in naming variables.

 ---
 ---